kunal333/E2ESynapseDemo/README.md

 14. Creates Tables and Views in Synapse using script synapseCMSddls.sql
 15. Downloads CMS PartD data from website https://www.cms.gov/ and saves into the Storage
 16. Executes Azure Data Factory pipelines that reads CMS Data from Storage and loads into SQL Pool (Synapse)
-17. Next step is to get the PowerBI tempate and connect to the Synapse instance.
+17. Next step is to get the Power BI tempate and connect to the Synapse instance.

 **Pre-requisites:**
 1. Install Powershell version 7.0.3 or later (Reference Link: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7)